radleap/Machine-Learning-Kaggle-Titanic/README.md

 Problem Statement: Predict suvivors correctly.

-Evaluation Metrics: Accuracy currently, might combine with F1
+Evaluation Metrics: Accuracy used in alignment with the project metric.

-## Requirements

 ## Data